 Tug Hill is a region of unbroken forests and pristine wetlands, nestled in Central New York between Lake Ontario and the Adirondacks.
 The Nature Conservancy is collaborating with Tug Hill Tomorrow Land Trust and Ducks Unlimited on a three-part project to expand the protection of this unique area.
-This fall, we completed an important step: We added a 400-acre forested property in West Turin, securing a critical piece of this 150,000-acre natural wonder.
+We recently added a 400-acre forested property in West Turin, securing a critical piece of this 150,000-acre natural wonder.

 The 150,000-acre Central Tug Hill Forest is one of the three largest, intact forests in New York State.

 Due to its large size and diverse mix of forests, wetlands and streams, Tug Hill provides habitat for a wide variety of animals.

 Many birds, including the rare three-toed woodpecker, wood thrush, veery and great blue heron, shown above, spend all or part of the year on Tug Hill.

 By preserving Tug Hill, we will also protect the water quality of the 4,000 miles of rivers and streams that flow off Tug Hill, which includes the drinking water supply for the city of Rome.

 Tug Hill is famous for its heavy snowfall.
 More than 200 inches of snow falls each year, and it is not uncommon to see second-floor entries on old cabins in the area.